Rupert Hohwieler 02/12/22

 Kutir | Chelsea

-Sitting on the opposite side of the spectrum to your cheap takeaway curry shops is Kutir, a fine-dining Indian temple (and one of the best Indian restaurants in London) tucked away on a discrete stretch of Chelsea, decorated with parquet flooring and pale olive walls.
+Kutir is one the best Indian restaurants in London, tucked away on a discreet stretch of Chelsea in a townhouse decorated with parquet flooring and pale olive walls.
 The man in charge Rohit Ghai has the distinction of being the first Indian chef to bag a Michelin star in under a year and with Kutir, he touches on the early days of his career cheffing in fancy hotels within Indian wildlife sanctuaries and the free-for-all feasts that were a regular occurrence there.
 Picture visually stunning dishes in the vein of prawn masala, guinea fowl biryani, quail naans and saffron and green cardamom tarts.

 Details: 10 Lincoln Street, Chelsea, SW3 2TS | Book here

-The Ritz Restaurant is in a league of its own when it comes to supremely fancy restaurants in London: the hotel invented the word ritzy and its majestic Louis XVI- furnished dining room is widely-regarded as the most spectacular in the world.
+The Ritz Restaurant is in a league of its own when it comes to supremely fancy restaurants in London: after all, the hotel literally inspired the word ritzy.
+Its majestic Louis XVI-furnished dining room is widely regarded as one of the most spectacular places to dine in the world.
 Exec Chef John Williams MBE has the tough act in following the setting, tending to a menu of fetching Michelin-starred French and British accented food (Cornish turbot with Oscietra caviar, beef wellington, Suffolk lamb, apricot soufflé… those sorts of things) that you almost feel bad eating… almost.
-For a true lap of luxury, score a table on a weekend evening when entertainment (like live professional dancing and piano performances) takes place.
+For a seriously fancy dining experience, score a table on a weekend evening when they bring in professional dancers and pianists for your entertainment.

 Details: The Ritz Hotel, 150 Piccadilly, W1J 9BR | Book here